felixge/fgprof/README.md

 This data is used to maintain an in-memory stack counter which can be converted to the pprof or folded output format.
 The meat of the implementation is super simple and < 100 lines of code, you should [check it out](./fgprof.go).

 Generally speaking, fgprof should not have a big impact on the performance of your program.
-However `runtime.GoroutineProfile` calls `stopTheWorld()` and could be slow if you have a lot of running goroutines.
+However `runtime.GoroutineProfile` calls `stopTheWorld()` and could be slow if you have a lot of goroutines.
 For now the advise is to test the impact of the profiler on a development environment before running it against production instances.
 In the future this README will try to provide a more detailed analysis of the performance impact.

 ### Go's builtin CPU Profiler